 Vehicle, vessel, and aircraft master files are loaded into the system, and items are programmatically matched to existing accounts.
 The items remaining after the matching process are sorted by owner name, prioritized by the number of items owned, and a report is created for each type.
-Many of these items are manually matched to existing accounts or new accounts are created as needed.
+Many of these items are matched both programmatically and manually to existing accounts or new accounts are created as needed.
 A pre-populated "discovery" rendition is sent to owners of items not matched to existing accounts.
 Accounts are created, as necessary, from responses to these "discovery" renditions.

-Leased and Multi-Location Accounts
+Leased and Multi-Location Assets

+Leased and multi-location assets are valued using the index factor and percent good depreciation schedules mentioned above.
+If the asset to be valued in this category is a vehicle, then published book values or similar values provided by a vehicle data vendor are adjusted according to current economic criteria.
 Leasing and multi-location accounts, reported by the property owner electronically with a large volume of assets are loaded programmatically.
-Accounts that render by hard copy are keyed manually.
+Accounts that are rendered by hard copy are keyed manually.
 After matching and data entry, reports are generated and reviewed by an appraiser.